 5. Batman Begins (2005)

-Superhero movies were doing good.
-It was the entry of one of the most critically acclaimed directors, Christopher Nolan, into the genre, who converted these movies into a phenomenon.
+Superhero movies were doing quite okay.
+But it was the entry of one of the most critically acclaimed directors, Christopher Nolan, into the genre, that turned the genre into a phenomenon.
 And who can be more phenomenal than a superhero, who has, arguably, the largest number of fan-following in the world despite being devoid of any real superpowers, a.k.a.
 The Batman?
 With a highly regarded cast of Christian Bale (as Batman), Michael Caine (as Alfred Pennyworth) and Liam Neeson (as Ra’s al Ghul) and superb direction by Nolan, ‘Batman Begins’ walked us through the tortured path via which multi-billionaire Bruce Wayne became a vigilante from a parentless childhood and rose the character to be held with utmost respect.

 Read More: Best Magical Realism Movies of All Time